Rhizophora apiculata: Trunk

 The dimensions of the trunk depend on the age of the plant.
-When mature the diameter reach 50 cm, and is typically dark grey.
+When mature, the diameter reach 50 cm, and is typically dark grey.
 The trunk size is highly dependent on the nutrients within the soil as they will be the underlying factor for growth since water is not usually a limiting factor in its habitats.

 Leaves

 The openings established by the cork warts enable a pathway for air to be trapped within the aerenchyma that is then stored.
 The air after being stored is heated by the sun causing the air to expand and enlarge the leaf.
 Aerenchyma in plants are integral for growth and functionality alongside enabling roots to function in 'oxygen deprived' (anoxic) substrates.

-Due to the differences in morphology between R. apiculata with vs. without cork warts an added effect can be seen contributing to a reduced amount of light intake as the cross section for chlorophyll will be limited as a result.
-This will overall limit the growth potential between R. apiculata with vs. without cork warts as if environmental were controlled a reduction in growth potential will occur.

-These were originally thought to be exclusive to R. apiculata however R. racemosa have also shown this same trait develop.
-The distribution of R. apiculata plays a role in whether this adaptation will be present or not with regions north and west of the New Guinea coast having this trait present whereby south and east of the New Guinea coast don't have this trait.
-The presence of this adaptation is directly related to the environment in which its located as anoxic substrates will likely have this characteristic due to it being favourable to survivability.
+Differences in morphology between R. apiculata with vs. without cork warts can have an effect in light intake and growth potential.
+These differences were originally thought to be exclusive to R. apiculata.
+However, R. racemosa have also shown this trait.
+The distribution of R. apiculata plays a role in whether this adaptation will be present or not.
+Plants in regions north and west of the New Guinea coast have this trait, while south and east of the New Guinea coast do not.

 Roots

-R. apiculata also has two types of adventitious roots; aerial prop roots and stilt roots.
-Both types of roots are an adaptation undertaken due to environmental factors, designed to withstand/resist; large waves, rough tides, strong winds and tropical storms.
-Roots also have two main forces that govern the amount of water uptake potential.
-These include hydrostatic (which distributes the water taken up by the root to each of its organs) and osmotic force (uses negative water pressure in the roots to suck up water from the soil).
+R. apiculata has two types of adventitious roots; aerial prop roots and stilt roots.
+Both types of roots are an adaptation undertaken due to environmental factors, designed to withstand large waves, rough tides, strong winds and tropical storms.
+Roots have two main forces that govern the amount of water uptake potential.
+These include hydrostatic (which distributes the water taken up by the root to each of its organs) and osmotic force (using negative water pressure in the roots to suck up water from the soil).